Sarreguemines: Administration

-Both cantons, minus the communes of Grundviller, Guebenhouse, Loupershouse and Woustviller that were added to the canton of Sarralbe, were merged into one canton of Sarreguemines on January 1, 2015.
+Both cantons, minus the communes of Grundviller, Guebenhouse, Loupershouse and Woustviller that were added to the canton of Sarralbe, were merged into one canton of Sarreguemines on 1 January 2015.

 History

 Sarreguemines, originally a Roman settlement, obtained civic rights early in the 13th century.
 In 1297 it was ceded by the count of Saarbrücken to the Duke of Lorraine, and passed with Lorraine in 1766 to France.
+French Influence: The fortunes of Sarreguemines took another turn in 1766 when it passed from Lorraine to France.
+This period saw the town further develop its industries, including the production of plush velvet, leather, faience, porcelain, and papier-mâché boxes, primarily utilized for snuffboxes.
+Sarreguemines became renowned for its artisanal craftsmanship and artistic traditions.

 It was transferred to Germany in 1871, with the Treaty of Frankfurt following the Franco-Prussian War.
 From 1871 to 1918 it formed part of the German imperial province of Alsace-Lorraine and manufactured plush velvet, leather, faience and porcelain, and was a centre for making papier-mâché boxes, mostly used for snuffboxes.
 It was returned to France after World War I.

-On December 21–23, 1944, the 44th Infantry Division (United States) threw back three attempts by the Germans to cross the Blies River.
+On 21–23 December 1944 the 44th Infantry Division (United States) threw back three attempts by the Germans to cross the Blies River.
 An aggressive defense of the Sarreguemines area was continued throughout February and most of March 1945.